-You can demand from controller that the personal data relating to yourself is deleted without delay and the controller is then obliged to delete this data without delay in so far as one of the following reasons applies:
+You can demand of the controller that the personal data relating to yourself is deleted without delay and the controller is then obliged to delete this data without delay in so far as one of the following reasons applies:

 - The personal data relating to yourself is no longer required for the purposes for which it was collected or for which it was processed.

-- You revoke your consent, on which processing in accordance with Article 6 Para.
-1 lit. a or Article 9 Para.2 lit. a GDPR was based, and there is no other legal foundation for the processing.
+- You withdraw your consent, on which processing in accordance with Article 6 Para.
+1 lit. a or Article 9 Para.2 lit. a GDPR was based, and there is no other legal basis for the processing.